 The second argument for the orthographic theory of rendaku and Lyman's Law comes from the patterns of geminate devoicing found in loanwords, which is arguably caused by Lyman's Law.
-In Japanese loanwords, geminates can devoice when they co-occur with another voiced obstruent (e.g. /beddo/ \rightarrow [betto] 'bed'), but not when voiced geminates do not appear with an additional voiced obstruent (/heddo/ \rightarrow [heddo], [hetto] 'head') (Kawahara 2006; 2011; 2015b; Nishimura 2006).
-As Kawahara (2006) and Nishimura (2006) argue, this devoicing can be understood as an effect of Lyman's Law, because devoicing avoids morphemes with two voiced obstruents.
-Interestingly, /p/ seems to cause devoicing of geminates as well (e.g. /piramiddo/ \rightarrow [piramitto] 'pyramid'; /kjuupiddo/ \rightarrow [kjuupitto] 'cupid').
-This /p/-driven geminate devoicing is productive in the contemporary phonology of Japanese, as it applies to new words like /ai-paddo/ \rightarrow [ai-patto] 'i-pad' and /ai-poddo/ \rightarrow [ai-potto] 'i-pod'.
+In Japanese loanwords, geminates can devoice when they co-occur with another voiced obstruent (e.g. /beddo/ $\rightarrow$ [betto] 'bed'), but not when voiced geminates do not appear with an additional voiced obstruent (/heddo/ $\rightarrow$ [heddo], \[hetto] 'head') (Kawahara, 2006, 2011, 2015b; Nishimura, 2006).
+As Nishimura (2006) and Kawahara (2006) argue, this devoicing can be understood as an effect of Lyman's Law, because devoicing avoids morphemes with two voiced obstruents.
+Interestingly, /p/ seems to cause devoicing of geminates as well (e.g. /piramiddo/ $\rightarrow$ [piramitto] 'pyramid'; /kjuupiddo/ $\rightarrow$ [kjuupitto] 'cupid').
+This /p/-driven geminate devoicing is productive in the contemporary phonology of Japanese, as it applies to new words like /ai-paddo/ $\rightarrow$ [ai-patto] 'i-pad' and /ai-poddo/ $\rightarrow$ [ai-potto] 'i-pod'.

 Since this /p/-driven devoicing of geminates seems counterintuitive, Kawahara & Sano (2016) ran a judgment experiment to investigate whether this devoicing is real.
-In one of their experiments, they presented native speakers of Japanese with a list of existing words that contain particular sorts of structures: (i) geminates that appear with /p/ (e.g. /paddo/ 'pad'), (ii) geminates that appear with another voiced obstruent (e.g. /baddo/ 'bad'), (iii) geminates that occur neither with /p/ nor a voiced obstruent (e.g. /baddo/ 'bad'), (iv) two voiced singletons (e.g. /baado/ 'bird'), and (v) one voiced singleton (e.g. /haado/ 'hard').
+In one of their experiments, they presented native speakers of Japanese with a list of existing words that contain particular sorts of structures: (i) geminates that appear with /p/ (e.g. /paddo/ 'pad'), (ii) geminates that appear with another voiced obstruent (e.g. /baddo/ 'bad'), (iii) geminates that occur neither with /p/ or a voiced obstruent (e.g. /heddo/ 'head'), (iv) two voiced singletons (e.g. /baado/ 'bird'), and (v) one voiced singleton (e.g. /haado/ 'hard').
 For each word, they presented participants with two forms, one "faithful form" (e.g. /beddo/) and one "devoiced form" (e.g. /betto/), and asked them which pronunciation they would use.
-The stimuli were presented in Japanese katakana orthography, which is conventionally used for loanwords.
+The stimuli were presented in Japanese katakana orthography, which is conventionally used for the orthographic analysis may not explain the phonetic diversity, but it does provide a simple characterization.
+I do not agree with the second statement, because the fact that /h/ with dakuten is pronounced as [b] is an established fact in the Japanese orthographic system-it is not a stipulation that one posits for the sake of analyzing rendaku.

+loanwords.
 Although the test was based on orthography, the participants were asked to read each stimulus in their heads, and make judgments based on their auditory impression rather than on the orthography.